natsunoyuki/PeekingDuckReborn/README.md

   <span> · </span>
   <a href="https://github.com/Natsunoyuki-AI-Laboratory/PeekingDuckReborn/wiki/Inference-with-PeekingDuckReborn">Usage</a>
 </h4>

 ---

-**PeekingDuckReborn** is the modernized version of [PeekingDuck](https://github.com/aisingapore/PeekingDuck), an open-source, modular framework in Python, built for computer vision (CV) inference, originally developed by [AI Singapore](https://github.com/aisingapore/PeekingDuck).
-The name "PeekingDuck" is a play on: "Peeking" in a nod to CV; and "Duck" in [duck typing](https://en.wikipedia.org/wiki/Duck_typing).
-"Reborn" is more straightforward - taking something old and giving it a new breath of life.
+PeekingDuckReborn is the modernized evolution of [PeekingDuck](https://github.com/aisingapore/PeekingDuck), an open-source, modular Python framework designed for computer vision (CV) inference.
+Originally developed by [AI Singapore](https://github.com/aisingapore/PeekingDuck), PeekingDuckReborn revitalizes the original project with modern features and enhancements.

+The name "PeekingDuck" is a clever play on words: “Peeking” references computer vision, while “Duck” alludes to duck typing, a concept in programming.
+“Reborn” signifies the framework’s refreshed and updated identity.

 ## To Do
 - [X] Full compatibility with Python3.12+.